rusticlion/PortRoyal/codebase_dump.md

             -- We no longer automatically enter Port Royal -- This will be handled by the mooring system instead

+            -- Check if we should trigger a random encounter (20% chance) if targetZone.name ~= "Port Royal" and math.random() < 0.2 then
+                self:initiateEncounter(gameState)
+            end

             return true
         else
             print("Cannot move to " .. targetZone.name .. " - not adjacent to current zone")